 - Payment options such as cash-on-delivery were very beneficial since credit cards are not really common in India.
 Through this option the consumer spectrum has broaded into the rural areas.

-With the high participation to the mobile shopping, companies are left with no choice but to embrace the mobile improvements.
-But the important part of serving mobile, is to maintain a high quality service.
-According to the studies, the mobile users in India have high standards when it comes to mobile speed and options.
+With the high participation to mobile shopping, companies are left with no choice but to embrace the mobile improvements.
+But the important part of serving mobile is to maintain high-quality service.
+According to the studies, mobile users in India have high standards when it comes to mobile speed and options.
 They are very demanding and impatient.
 The consumers do not return to shop from an online retailer if they have a bad shopping experience.
 Their criteria are strict and statistically, the Indian consumers do not wait more than 4 seconds for a page to load and, the conversion rates go down every second of delay by 7 percent.

 In order to avoid customer losses through mobile devices, it is crucial that the companies take these ideas into consideration: